Q: What is a Self-Directed RRSP/TFSA?

 A: The annual Account Fee for investors whose Account Representative is a co-op (specified or non-specified) is $55, inclusive of G/HST.
 The annual Account Fee for investors whose Account Representative is a Community Economic Development entity (e.g. CEDIF, CEDB or CEDC) or Non-Profit Organization (NPO) is $65, inclusive of G/HST.

-Annual Account Fees are billed by CWCF directly to Account Representatives (i.e. security issuers) every December.
-It is up to the Account Representatives to determine how these fees are collected/remitted to CWCF.
-Some Account Representatives bill their investors for these fees and remit payment to CWCF on your behalf, while others cover the fees for their investors.
-CWCF can also accept instructions from Account Representatives to deduct these fees from the investors’ cash balances in their accounts.
+Annual Account Fees are billed by Common Good Capital (CGC) directly to Account Representatives (i.e., Security Issuers) every December.
+It is up to the Account Representatives to determine how these fees are paid.
+Some Account Representatives bill their investors for these fees and remit payment to CGC on your behalf, while others cover the fees for their investors.
+CGC can also accept instructions from Account Representatives to deduct these fees from the cash balances in their investors’ accounts.
 When you open your account, your Account Representative should discuss their approach to collecting and paying these fees with you.

-If an account is closed after March 31 in a given year, the Annual Account Fee is deducted at the time of the closure.
-In some cases, the Account Representative may cover this fee on behalf of their investors, so the Annuitant will not be charged.
+If an account is closed after March 31 in a given year, the Annual Account Fee is deducted from the source at the time of the closure.
+In some cases, the Account Representative may cover this fee on behalf of their investors, so the Account Holder will not be charged.

-Q: How can I pay a fee that I owe to CWCF directly?
+Q: How can I pay a fee that I owe to Common Good Capital?

-A: If there is a sufficient cash balance in your account, CWCF can pull the fee directly from those funds.
+A: If there is a sufficient cash balance in your account, our staff can deduct the fee from those funds.
 Other payment options are as follows:

 – send an e-transfer to email@example.com;